 The Personal Safety Committee is a multidisciplinary team of faculty, staff, administrators and students that work collaboratively to foster a safe and healthy campus environment.
-The primary focus and role of this committee is to review the College’s policies and procedures in relation to personal safety and provide recommendations on an annual basis in the form of a written report to the College’s administration.
+The primary focus and role of this committee is to review the University’s policies and procedures in relation to personal safety and provide recommendations on an annual basis in the form of a written report to the University’s administration.
 The following are the annual reports for AY 2019-2020 and AY 2020-2021.
-For previous years PSC annual reports contact email@example.com.
+For previous years PSC annual reports contact firstname.lastname@example.org.

 The Personal Safety Committee fulfills the legal requirements of the New York State Article 129A of Educational Law 6431 and the SUNY Policy on Campus Safety Advisory Committees.